masikol/barapost/README.md

 # Barapost toolkit

-**"Barapost"** command line toolkit is designed for FASTA, FASTQ and FAST5 files sorting (i.e. separation into different files) according to taxonomic classification of nucleotide sequences stored in them.
+**"Barapost"** command line toolkit is designed for sorting of FASTA, FASTQ and FAST5 files (i.e. separation into different files) according to taxonomic classification of nucleotide sequences stored in them.
+Classification is implemented as finding the most similar reference sequence in a nucleotide database: remotely using NCBI BLAST web serveice or on a local machine with BLAST+ toolkit.

 ## Motivation